tientq64/taxon4/README.en.md

 ## 📰 Introduction

-Collection of creatures I have "captured".
+Collection of organisms I have "captured".
 Inspired by the anime [Pokémon][1], I created this project [(Pokédex)][2].
-Traveling around (Wikipedia) to find and "collect" information about all the creatures on Earth.
+Traveling around (Wikipedia) to find and "collect" information about all the organisms on Earth.
 The journey is still ongoing.

 > This project is the 4th version, inheriting from the previous [Taxon 3][3] version.